 Zion Health strives to share in its members’ medical needs in a timely, accurate manner.
 To do this, it is crucial for members to submit medical needs correctly and include all required documentation.

-Needs requests should be submitted through the member portal.
-Non-emergency needs should be submitted as soon as possible, ideally prior to service.
-For any help with this process, members may contact Zion Health directly during business.
+Need requests should be submitted through the Member Portal or Zion Health website.
+Need requests should be submitted as soon as possible.
+Most non-emergency need requests, such as surgical procedures, should be submitted prior to the date of service.
+For any help with this process, members may contact Zion Health directly during business hours.

 - Itemized bills